Related Guides

 Arrays

 You can use your client instance to access the datasets available to you.
-To list all available datasets, use the datasets
+To list all available datasets, use thedatasets method of the client.

 Accessing a dataset

-Each dataset has an automatically generated code name that can be used to access it.
-The code name is the name of the group, followed by a dot, followed by the dataset name.
+Each dataset has an automatically generated slug that can be used to access it.
+The slug is the name of the group, followed by a dot, followed by the dataset code name.
+For example, the slug for the Sentinel-2 MSI dataset, which is part of theopen_data.copernicus group, is open_data.copernicus.sentinel2_msi.